Check the health of a Microsoft Entra Domain Services managed domain

 |Needs attention (critical)||There are one or more critical alerts on the managed domain that must be addressed.
 You may also have warning and / or informational alerts.|

 The health status for a managed domain show two types of information - monitors, and alerts.
 Monitors show the time that core background tasks were completed.
 Alerts provide information or suggestions to improve the stability of the managed domain.

 Monitors are areas of a managed domain that are checked on a regular basis.
 If there are any active alerts for the managed domain, it may cause one of the monitors to report an issue.
-Azure AD DS currently has monitors for the following areas:
+Domain Services currently has monitors for the following areas: